Like many industry professionals, Allison Dedianko (Ali) started working in bars by accident, to earn a little money while studying.

 LM: Are you always looking to conjure up new and novel recipes?

 AD: Honestly no, not really!
 I haven’t worked behind a bar in nearly five years now, and while creating new cocktail recipes is a part of my job, this usually only happens once a year when we decide the drinks strategy for the following year, or we bring out a new maceration.
-I’m most excited to taste new drinks created by the talented bartenders I meet while I’m busy traveling the world.
+I’m most excited to taste new drinks created by the talented bartenders I meet while I’m busy travelling the world.
 These creative girls and boys are the ones who work with the product every day in a bar setting and are setting new trends and techniques that brands like ours look to for inspiration.

 LM: Is there any mixologist in particular that is your ‘idol’, or that you look up to?